 In general Le Creuset have a wider range of colors.
 They tend to be lighter and more pastel in tone.
 They are more cheerful and colorful.
-The enamel coating tend to develop orange peel on the exterior, they do not have a smooth mirror like finish to them.
-On the current model that I am testing, the bottom is bare cast iron.
-The newer models seem to have the whole pot coated in enamel.
+The finish on the enamel coating tend to have orange peel.
+If you take a closer look at it, there is a rippling effect to it.
+A quality paint job will have a mirror like quality to it.

 Is the rim of cast iron pots coated in Enamel?

-The simple answer is no, I asked this question to Staub and they confirmed it to not have any coating.
-The reason being is that under high temperature, the enamel will fuse the lid and the pot together.
-So there you go, no more internet bickering about this.
+The simple answer is no. I actually confirmed this with Staub.
+The reason they did this is because under high temperature, the lid and the pot will fuse together.
+I guess the heat causes the enamel to soften.
+So there you go, there is no matte enamel on the rim.
 If you get some rust on the lip, you can get some sand paper and lightly sand it off.
-You can then coat it in oil to prevent more rust from forming.
+Coating it with oil will prevent it from forming again.

 Is it safe to cook when the enamel coating flake off?